-Not many people make it out from little towns like Charleston, Tennessee and get onto the Tonight Show with Jimmy Fallon and The Roots, but keyboard playing singer/songwriter Benny Latimore did just that, and his star is shining brighter than ever.
+Not many people make it out from little towns like Charleston, Tennessee and get onto the Tonight Show with Jimmy Fallon and The Roots, but keyboard playing singer/songwriter Benny Latimore did just that, and made a lot of great music throughout the seven decades between.

-Born way back in 1939, he moved to Miami in the 1960s, landed a steady gig and residency at a hopping club in Overtown, and linked up with Henry Stone’s record distribution combine to begin his recording career in earnest.
-This led to million s of record sales and an illustrious career in music.
+Born way back in 1939, he moved to Miami in the 1960s, landed a steady gig and residency at a hopping club in Overtown, and linked up with Henry Stone’s to record.

-With Latimore’s upcoming induction to the Blues Hall of Fame, steady headline gigs in any country on Earth, numerous classics, and legions of fans, it’s time for the uninitiated to get to know Latimore.
-Here are some essential listens from his catalog.
+With Latimore’s upcoming induction to the Blues Hall of Fame, steady headline gigs in any country on Earth, numerous classics, and legions of fans, here are some essential listens from his catalog.

 Latimore – Stormy Monday – 1973 – Glades Records